Project Partners

 Based on these overall goals, today EFTA maintains the management of the EFTA Convention (intra-EFTA trade), the EFTA Free Trade Agreements (third country relations) and the EEA Agreement (for the three EEA EFTA Countries).
 The EFTA Convention and the EFTA free trade agreements are managed from the Geneva office, the EEA Agreement from the Brussels office.
 In addition, EFTA’s Statistical Office in Luxembourg ensures close cooperation with EU’s Eurostat office.

 The EFTA States jointly negotiate free trade agreements (FTAs) with partners outside the European Union in order to strengthen their competitive position and increase market access for their products.
-As a result, economic operators in the EFTA countries enjoy access to one of the world’s largest networks of preferential trade relations, which continues to expand thanks to an ambitious agenda of negotiations.
-Today, EFTA has 29 FTAs covering 40 countries and territories outside the EU.
+As a result, economic operators in the EFTA countries enjoy access not only to the EU’s internal market, but also to one of the world’s largest networks of preferential trade relations, which continues to expand thanks to an ambitious agenda of negotiations.
+Today, EFTA has 29 FTAs with 40 countries and territories outside the EU.

 The agreements are based on and seek to promote the multilateral rule-based trading system, as embodied in the WTO.
 Although EFTA’s membership is small, it is a world leader in the promotion of free trade.
 The EFTA economies are also consistently high performers as to competitiveness, ranking among the top 30 most competitive economies worldwide.